CLOSE

 Service to the Church

-• Board Representative, Region IV, Federation of Diocesan Liturgical Commissions
+• Chair of the Board and Representative (Region IV), Federation of Diocesan Liturgical Commissions

 Selected Publications and Presentations